Resiada

 room blocks 10 → 1,000+ rooms each, first year

 - Spreadsheets were operational chaos for small / mid events.
-Legacy platforms were ridiculously expensive and shipped outdated, hard-to-use interfaces with minimal customization for the large-event tier.
+Legacy platforms were ridiculously expensive with outdated UIs.

-- Public-facing booking sites were not multilingual, multi-currency, or WCAG accessible.
+- Public-facing booking sites weren’t multilingual, multi-currency, or WCAG accessible.
 International events couldn’t reach a global audience; attendees with disabilities were excluded.

-- Attendees compared event booking sites to Expedia and Airbnb, found them worse, and left the flow.
-The lost commission revenue became sizable for events with a lot of travellers.
+- Attendees compared event sites to Expedia and Airbnb, found them worse, and left the flow.
+Lost commission revenue became sizable on travel-heavy events.

 - No customization or sponsor-monetization on existing platforms.